-ANNOUNCEMENT: The Asia Foundation Development Fellows program will shortly open its application for the 2015 Fellowship year in early October 2014.
-Deadline for the application, including two letters of recommendation, will be Wednesday November 12, 2014.
+The application deadline, including two letters of recommendation, is Wednesday November 12, 2014.
 Click here for 2015 program information.

 The Asia Foundation Development Fellows: Emerging Leadership for Asia's Future program provides highly qualified, young professionals from Asia with an unparalleled opportunity to strengthen their leadership skills and gain in-depth knowledge of Asia's critical development challenges.
 The year-long professional advancement program is designed to be a multifaceted experience, involving intensive learning modules – short courses, conferences, and study tours in Asia and the U.S. – to enhance leadership skills, Asian development knowledge, professional networks, and international exposure.
 The program provides the flexibility for Fellows to design their own professional development component and to stay in their current occupations while participating in the program's rigorous modules.
 Read more.

 Ms. Eaimt Phoo Phoo Aung, 25, is Prosperity (Economic Governance) Programme Manager at the British Embassy in Yangon, working on issues of macro-economic analysis and economic governance reform in Myanmar.